 Frances is experienced in trust, probate and shareholders’ disputes.
 She regularly acts for listed companies, their shareholders and directors in winding up petitions, unfair prejudice petitions and derivative actions.

 Frances speaks fluent Mandarin.
 She appears for banks, state owned enterprises and individuals in court hearings or arbitrations conducted in English or Chinese.
-Frances has been appointed expert in PRC proceedings and provides legal opinions on Hong Kong law to assist the PRC courts.
+Frances has experience in being engaged to provide legal opinions on Hong Kong law in PRC proceedings to assist the PRC courts.

 Frances Lok of Des Voeux Chambers is widely regarded as one of the junior Bar's most dependable members and maintains a "very busy practice," within which she is particularly well known, on the one hand as "a very worthy adversary" and "a tough, fierce fighter who makes her client's stance clear," and on the other as a barrister whose assiduous attention to detail means that "her cross-examination often exposes fallacies in testimony," while "her written work is always very solid and first-rate."
 Particularly prominent in company, insolvency and trust and probate-related disputes.